What is elderlaw?

 How can I find the right attorney?

 You can start by talking to friends and family who have faced similar legal issues.
-You can also find directories of lawyers in your local library.
+You can also find directories of lawyers in your local library and online.
 For instance, the Martindale-Hubbell Law Directory lists over 870,000 American and Canadian lawyers, arranged by state and by specialty.
 Local referral services are another excellent way to find attorneys.
 Groups like the Area Agency on Aging, the Alzheimer's Association, and your state's civil liberties union will have lists of lawyers who have experience with elderlaw.

 Of course, collecting a list of names is just the beginning of your search.
 You'll want to call several attorneys and interview at least two in person before making your choice.
 During the interviews, ask about the attorney's experience, the strengths and weaknesses of your case, how he or she would approach the case, and, of course, the fees.